-In 2019, millennial customers are going digital.
+In 2022, millennial customers are going digital.
 As much as they want to surf the Internet, they like to spend their time on Smartphones too.
 Hence, as a business owner, it’s your time to make a stronger online presence for a better brand image.

-This article is continuously updated to help you catch up with the latest Programming trends and languages.
+This article is continuously updated to help you catch up with the latest programming trends and languages.

 PHP has been here for a long time.
 Some say PHP is dying.
-However, PHP is alive and well also still in Programming language trends.
+However, PHP is alive and well also still in programming language trends.
 With PHP’s latest version, things are different.
 In the past, PHP was a simple way to build a few dynamic web pages.

 This is principally attributable to a softening in its GitHub ranking in the new process.
 Unlike its competitor in the analytical space, Python, which rose three spots along that axis, R fell five spots in GitHub programming languages rankings even as its Stack Overflow ranking rose one place.
 This minor movement, however, says little about R’s current or future performance; like PHP, the language remains popular in spite of a step back.

-Related: Is Ruby on Rails Dead In 2018?
+Related: Is Ruby on Rails Dead?

-Though Ruby has lost its importance a bit still it is highly preferred by IT outsourcing companies.
+Though Ruby has lost its importance a bit, still it is highly preferred by IT outsourcing companies.
 The latest 5.0 version has many new features and can build web apps faster.
-As per Redmonk’s list, Ruby has occupied 7th ranking and it’s in the programming trends as well.
+As per Redmonk’s list, Ruby has occupied 7th ranking, and it’s in the programming trends as well.

-Go also benefited from the new ranking model, jumping four spots in the GitHub portion of our ranking system, that wasn’t enough to keep up with Swift which leapfrogged it.
+Go also benefited from the new ranking model, jumping four spots in the GitHub portion of our ranking system, which wasn’t enough to keep up with Swift, which leapfrogged it.
 To some extent, this isn’t a surprise, as Go had neither the built-in draw of iOS mobile app development nor is it generally positioned as a front and back end language as Swift increasingly is.

-More to the point, while it might have held static, a ranking of 15 in list of the top programming language trends is impressive for an infrastructure runtime.
-Hence, many IT outsourcing companies are focusing on this language and it has set new programming trends among developers.
+More to the point, while it might have held static, a ranking of 15 in the list of the top programming language trends is impressive for an infrastructure runtime.
+Hence, many IT outsourcing companies are focusing on this language, and it has set new programming trends among developers.

-Also in the PYPL PopularitY of Programming Language trends report, it has the 15th rank
+Also in the PYPL Popularity of Programming Language trends report, it has the 15th rank

 Kotlin is rising very quickly these days and changing the programming trends.
-It’s holding 19th position in the PYPL PopularitY of Programming Language report.
+It’s holding 19th position in the PYPL Popularity of Programming Language report.

 While Kotlin comes with Java on multiple fronts, its ability to both leverage the JVM and interoperate and intermingle with Java code is enormously important.
-Moreover, it offers top-notch tools and it has a large number of growing supporters.
+Moreover, it offers top-notch tools and has numerous growing supporters.
 This is why IT outsourcing companies are getting into this language this year.

 Hence, it has a great demand among IT outsourcing companies who know the shortcomings of Java and use it as a replacement.
-Scala also acquires 11th place on Redmonk’s list and getting popular every year.
+Scala also acquires 11th place on Redmonk’s list and gets popular every year.

-Now you know which languages are rising among top programming trends, getting attention these days and which one is good for your next Web development or mobile app development project.
+Now you know which languages are rising among top programming trends, getting attention these days, and which one is good for your next Web development or mobile app development project.
 ValueCoders is one of the top IT outsourcing companies in India that can help you with digital transformation services.
-We have expertise in many languages including the 11 mentioned above.
+We have expertise in many languages, including the 11 mentioned above.